embedr-finance/embedr-docs/docs/how-to-use/embedr-guide.md

 ---
 sidebar_position: 1
-title: EMBEDr Guide
+title: Embedr Guide
 ---

-# EMBEDr Guide
+# Embedr Guide

 This section is here to guide you through our web app and explain how to use it.
 Let's get started!